Our Mission

 The client should know who owns the next move, what is being done, what is blocked, and why the current priority still makes sense.

-What we will not pretend
+What we refuse to pretend

 A useful mission also sets boundaries.
 These are the shortcuts we try to avoid.